 Eligibility: Any full-time faculty member who has completed two years or more of continuous full-time service as of the judging date is eligible for this award.
 Previous recipients of the award are ineligible for a period of five years.
-Recent recipients of this award include: Jay Amicangelo (2009), Xiaocong Fan (2010), Greg Filbeck (2011), George Looney and Diane Parente (2012), and Blair Tuttle (2013).
+Recent recipients of this award include: Blair Tuttle (2013), Michael Brown (2014), Kilic Kanat (2015), Jason Bennett (2016), and Xin (Jessica) Zhao (2017).

 Nomination Procedure: School directors shall solicit nominations annually from their respective faculty members.
-In addition to these nominations, any full-time faculty member of the College may nominate a colleague for the award.
+In addition to these nominations, any full-time faculty member of the College may nominate a colleague for the award via this nomination form, which will be sent to the appropriate school director.
 A nominee's body of work during the previous five to seven years will receive the highest emphasis, although the entire body of work while at the College will be considered.
 Self-nominations are not permitted.
-To be consistent, mentoring of undergraduate student research will not count toward the award, however, publications/presentations which include undergraduate student collaborators will be.
+Mentoring of undergraduate student research will not be considered; however, publications/presentations which include undergraduate student collaborators will be.

-Each school director will forward a single nomination to the Chancellor's Office by April 11, 2014.
-Nominations must include a completed nomination form, those sections of the nominee’s curriculum vitae pertaining to “The Scholarship of Research and Creative Accomplishments,” and a statement from the school director that includes a detailed discussion of the nominee's qualifications, the quality of publications, and the scholarly reputation of the nominee.
+Nomination Deadlines: This award nomination involves a two-step nomination process with two deadlines.
+Each sponsor must complete and submit this nomination form by the college each year, generally in the second full week of March.
+Nomination forms will be sent to the appropriate school director for consideration.
+Each school director will then forward a single nomination to the Chancellor's Office by the deadline established by the college in early April.
+Final nominations from school directors must include a completed nomination form, those sections of the nominee’s curriculum vitae pertaining to “The Scholarship of Research and Creative Accomplishments,” and a statement that includes a detailed discussion of the nominee's qualifications, the quality of publications, and scholarly reputation.

-Award Announcement: The recipient of this award will be announced prior to commencement and will be posted to the Behrend home page.
+Award Announcement: The recipient of this award will be announced prior to commencement and will be posted to the Penn State Behrend website.